 program was ranked No. 15 on the “20 Affordable Online Bachelor’s Degrees in Criminal Justice Studies”

-The Master of Public Affairs
+The Master of Public Administration

 program was ranked No. 7 on the “25 Most Affordable Online Master of Public Administration Degrees”

 According to the AffordableSchools.net, the rankings are based on the net price per college, as recorded in the National Center for Education Statistics database.
 In addition, some NCES data has been filtered to focus on colleges with a minimum 20 percent graduation rate per school.
 Additional data points include transfer-out rate and housing/cost of living info.

 Park campus centers hold commencement ceremonies